 Some recent research shows that a low-fat, low-calorie diet may reduce the severity of psoriasis.
-In a 2013 study published in JAMA Dermatology, researchers gave participants a low-energy diet of 800-1,000 calories a day for eight weeks.
+In a 2013 study published in JAMA Dermatology, researchers gave participants a low-energy diet of 800 to 1,000 calories a day for eight weeks.
 They then increased it to 1,200 calories a day for another eight weeks.

-Participants not only lost weight, but experienced a decrease in the severity of psoriasis.
+Participants not only lost weight, but experienced a trend in decreased severity of psoriasis.
 Researchers speculated that obesity increases inflammation in the body, making psoriasis worse.
 Therefore, a diet that results in weight loss may be helpful.